rbournissent/the-planner/README.md

 Try it out [here](https://the-planner-sb.web.app/).

+## Development

+Clone this repository and run `npm install` to install all the dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.